Experience (World Saxophone Quartet album)

-Experience is an album by the jazz group the World Saxophone Quartet released by the Canadian Justin Time label.
+Experience is an album by the jazz group the World Saxophone Quartet, released by the Canadian Justin Time label.
 The album features performances by Hamiet Bluiett, Oliver Lake, David Murray and Bruce Williams, with guests Craig Harris on trombone, Billy Bang on violin, Matthew Garrison on bass and Gene Lake on drums, and features the music of, and is dedicated to, Jimi Hendrix.

 Reception

-The AllMusic review by Alex Henderson awarded the album 4 stars, stating, "Some die-hard Hendrix lovers might nitpick about the absence of their personal favorites -- perhaps "Purple Haze," perhaps "Voodoo Child (Slight Return)" or "Castles Made of Sand"; regardless, Experience is an excellent CD that finds the WSQ still going strong 26 years after its formation."
+The AllMusic review by Alex Henderson stated, "Some die-hard Hendrix lovers might nitpick about the absence of their personal favorites -- perhaps "Purple Haze," perhaps "Voodoo Child (Slight Return)" or "Castles Made of Sand"; regardless, Experience is an excellent CD that finds the WSQ still going strong 26 years after its formation."

-The authors of the Penguin Guide to Jazz Recordings wrote: "We wondered how long it would be before the WSQ tackled the Jimi Hendrix songbook.
+The authors of The Penguin Guide to Jazz Recordings wrote: "We wondered how long it would be before the WSQ tackled the Jimi Hendrix songbook.
 Here it is, fresh, brash and sophisticated in exactly the proportions you would expect."

 In a review for Jazz Times, Mike Shanley stated: "the WSQ approaches the material with their usual reverence and sense of adventure...
 Throughout the album all four members get plenty of spotlight time...
 Once again, the World Saxophone Quartet has taken a bold concept and exceeded expectations."